Dr. Kent Law

 She currently has an Australian Cattle Dog, Suki, and two cats, Remi and Boo.
 In her off time, she enjoys walking her dog, hiking, travelling, and reading.

 Mel has worked at Symbioun since September of 2013.
-She holds an Associate’s Degree in Healthcare Administration and Billing & Coding.
+She holds one associate degree in Healthcare Administration and one in Billing & Coding.
 She has worked in the medical field for over 20 years.
 Mel’s favorite thing about working with animals is seeing all of their different personalities.
 She briefly worked for a vet in high school and had always wanted to work in the veterinary field, but life happened.
 Mel actually lives in Minneapolis, KS, but could not turn down the position that Dr. Law offered her in his clinic – it was like a dream come true!
 She is now able to work in the two fields she loves, medicine & animals.

-Mel’s family includes her husband, 3 grown sons, 4 dogs (Ty the boxer, Bear the cane corso/mastiff, Bella the chihuahua, and Roxie the dachshund), and 2 cats (Jasper and Taz).
-When not at work, she enjoys reading, camping, family time, and being a wife and mom to her family.
+Mel’s family includes her husband, 3 grown sons, and 2 dogs (Ty the boxer and Bear the cane corso/mastiff).
+When not at work, she enjoys reading, camping, family time, and being a wife, mom, and grandma.

 Sherri started at Vet Clinc of Symbioun in December 2013.
 She has 30 years of clerical and accounts payable experience, making her a perfect fit for our front office team.
 She grew up on a farm and later moved to Abilene with her husband.
 Her time spent around animals led her to develop a love and passion for them all.
 She loves helping with animals around the clinic and greeting the pet parents that walk through our doors.
 Sherri and her husband Ron have 2 daughters and 2 sons-in-law, 1 son and 1 daughter-in-law, as well as 7 grandchildren.
 Sherri loves traveling, going on cruises, camping, playing cards and spending her time outside of work living life to it’s fullest with family and friends.

-Annie started at Symbioun in January of 2014 and has been a Veterinary Technician for over 20 years.
+Annie Clark started at Symbioun in January of 2014 and has been a Veterinary Technician for over 20 years.
 She relocated to Abilene from San Diego, CA in 2013, where she had worked as a technician at a specialty hospital.
+She handles the studs we collect as well as international semen shipping.

 Kayla started working for Symbioun in 2013.
 She grew up in Wichita and moved south of Abilene right after high school to be closer to family.
 She attended Colby Community College to become a veterinary technician.
 Kayla loves working with large animals.
 Her family is made up of many farm animals and multiple dogs.
 She lives on a cattle farm with her husband and 2 kids.